Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTS

-We train $3000$ experts each on the Cartpole, Acrobot, LunarLander and HIV Treatment environments.
+\mypar{Dataset Generation} We train $3000$ experts each on the Cartpole, Acrobot, LunarLander and HIV Treatment environments.
 Cartpole, Acrobot and LunarLander are from the Gymnasium package \citep{farama2023gym}.
 The HIV Treatment simulator is based on the implementation by \cite{geramifard2015rlpy} of the model described in \cite{ernst2006clinical}.
 Experts are trained on variations of the default environment, created by modifying the values of key parameters (e.g. gravity in LunarLander environment).
 The trained experts are then used to generate demonstrations on a default setting of the environment, collectively forming the aggregated dataset for offline RL.
 This training methodology ensures that the experts show varied (often sub-optimal) behaviours on the default environment.
 As shown in Figure~\ref{fig:experts}, the experts' return-histograms indicate that the mix of experts we create shows significant diversity in the policies learnt.
-Further details regarding the environment settings used to train the expert policies are avilable in Appendix~\ref{app:expdetails}.
-We acknowledge that due to Assumption~\ref{ass:discrete}, we do not consider continuous control domains here and focus on discrete action benchmarks.
+Further details regarding the environment settings used to train the expert policies are available in Appendix~\ref{app:expdetails}.